TICKETS ARE SOLD OUT

 • Discuss key aspects of a volunteering culture, beliefs, goals, purpose and values.

-• Workshop B: Fixing the Digital Divide….Understanding the impact of Digital Exclusion and considering how our approach to volunteer management could lessen its effect, Hilary Nugent, Good Things Foundation
+• Share some top tips on how to create and nurture a volunteer culture within an organisation. - Workshop B: Fixing the Digital Divide….Understanding the impact of Digital Exclusion and considering how our approach to volunteer management could lessen its effect, Hilary Nugent, Good Things Foundation

 The coronavirus pandemic has exposed and exacerbated digital exclusion across the UK.
 Millions of people in the UK don’t have the basic skills or access to devices and data that they need to thrive in today’s world, and are getting left behind.
 And yet as volunteer managers we have embraced the digital world.
 Going online allows us to be more efficient, and train and support volunteers more effectively from a distance.